awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 ### HTTP Port<a name="DownloadDistValuesHTTPPort"></a>

 **Note**
-This applies only to custom origins, including Amazon S3 bucket origins that *are* configured with static website hosting\.
+This applies only to custom origins\.

 Optional\.
 The HTTP port that the custom origin listens on\.
 Valid values include ports 80, 443, and 1024 to 65535\.
 The default value is port 80\.

 ### HTTPS Port<a name="DownloadDistValuesHTTPSPort"></a>

 **Note**
-This applies only to custom origins, including Amazon S3 bucket origins that *are* configured with static website hosting\.
+This applies only to custom origins\.

 Optional\.
 The HTTPS port that the custom origin listens on\.
 Valid values include ports 80, 443, and 1024 to 65535\.
 The default value is port 443\.